mikeleppane/mqtt-fastapi/README.md

 By default, the subscription service listens to a topic ***humidity/outside*** but user can change this with TOPIC environment variable (see docker-compose.yml file).

+You can use e.g. [MQTT X](https://mqttx.app/) to publish a message to a topic on a broker.

 ## REST API

 ### Health check